Credit Card Fraud

 In serious cases, the prosecution will often seek to deny bail and pursue a lengthy term of imprisonment.
 Even in less serious cases, the prosecution may attempt to deny bail and pursue severe sanctions.

-If the case proceeds on a summary basis and you are found guilty, you could face a $5,000 fine and six months in jail.
-If the matters proceeds by indictment, the maximum penalty is a 10 year jail sentence.
+If the case proceeds on a summary basis and you are found guilty, you could face a $5,000 fine and/or two years less one day in jail.
+If the matter proceeds by indictment, the maximum penalty is a 10 year jail sentence.

 Defending allegations of credit card fraud